Palkovsky/AudioPi/README.md

 	-simple - boolean - default FALSE.
 Provides more information about tracks if FALSE, but with TRUE feed is a little bit lighter

+	-path - /all_tracks by default starts looking for playlists in your default path('/media/[username]'), then goes deaper, with this argument you can choose initial path from which recursive search will be fired

 This action gets all tracks on the filesystem and arranges them into playlists via ID3 tags /all_playlists [GET]
 	-filter = optional argument.
 It's int array You pass in array values to customize your feed.